 In January 2010, the FASB issued ASU 2010-06, "Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures about Fair Value Measurements," ("ASU 2010-06").
 This ASU requires some new disclosures and clarifies some existing disclosure requirements about fair value measurement as set forth in Accounting Standards Codification ("ASC") 820, "Fair Value Measurements and Disclosures."
 ASU 2010-06 amends ASC 820 to now require: (1) a reporting entity should disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers; and (2) in the reconciliation for fair value measurements using significant unobservable inputs, a reporting entity should present separately information about purchases, sales, issuances, and settlements.
 In addition, ASU 2010-06 clarifies the requirements of existing disclosures.
-ASU 2010-06 is effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level 3 fair value measurements.
+ASU 2010-06 is effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements.
 Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
+Since

-Since ASU 2010-06 only affects fair value measurement disclosures, adoption of ASU 2010-06 did not have any effect on the Plan's net assets available for benefits or its changes in net assets available for benefits.
+ASU 2010-06 only affects fair value measurement disclosures, adoption of ASU 2010-06 did not have any effect on the Plan's net assets available for benefits or its changes in net assets available for benefits.